pratyushkundu/TechInnovate/replit.md

 ## Overview

-TechFlow Solutions is a modern IT services and technology consulting platform built as a full-stack web application.
+Hukitola Solutions is a modern IT services and technology consulting platform built as a full-stack web application.
 The project showcases a comprehensive digital presence for a technology company, featuring service offerings, project portfolios, client testimonials, pricing information, and an AI-powered chatbot for customer engagement.
 The application serves as both a marketing website and a lead generation platform with integrated contact management.

 ## User Preferences